Alfredolsl/holbertonschool-AirBnB_clone/README.md

 # Command Interpreter
 To initialize it, type in the console:
-- In interacive mode: `./console.py`
+- In interactive mode: `./console.py`
 - In non-interactive mode: `echo (COMMAND) | ./console.py`

 # How to use it